As the market shifts, your mortgage may no longer be the best option for you. Our advisers can help secure a new deal that’s more suitable.

 Life happens, and let’s face it, when you work a 9-5 job, it’s often impossible to make appointments during standard business hours.
 That’s why we offer late-night appointments 5 days a week.
 We are committed to accommodating your schedule, ensuring you receive the support you need at a time that works best for you.

-we will understand what your existing lender is offering you to stay as a customer of theirs, as well as research into the rest of the market to find what other competitive rates are available.
-Sometimes it may work out more cost effective to stick with your existing lender and select a new rate.
+We'll understand what your existing lender is offering you to stay as a customer of theirs, as well as research into the rest of the market to find what other competitive rates are available.
+It may work out more cost effective to stick with your existing lender and select a new rate.
 Most of which can be dealt with online and some lenders, allow you to switch your rate early to give you the opportunity to save money right away!

 Its key here that you understand what deal you would prefer, and what would happen if the interest rates changed, or if you would prefer to guarantee you monthly repayments for a set period of time.
 It’s not always about the interest rate, we need to factor in any fees associated, such as product fees, valuation fees, any early repayment charges, application fee and any associated legal costs.

-Like when we purchase a property, when we apply for your remortgage, a lender my request several supporting documents for your application.
+Similar to when you purchase a property, we need to apply for your remortgage offer.
+As a part of this process, your lender my request several supporting documents for your application such as payslips and bank statements.
 At this stage the lender will also request a valuation to be carried out on the property.
+Once that has been completed they will start underwriting your application.

 After carrying out all their checks, the lender will then provide you with a mortgage offer.
 Your conveyancer will undertake all the necessary legal work and take the process through to completion by arranging for the funds to be transferred to your previous lender.
 If you are borrowing additional money, to consolidate other debt or carry out some home improvements for example, the extra will be paid to you.